daniparera/MCR/Mappings/README.md

 * updateMatrix.py: Update matrix information, for each dataset add a column with confidence level.
 * extractMatrixtoMCR.py : Construct SQL sentences to update MCR from matrix information.

+Additional scripts for another tasks.

+* statsSynsetsVariants.py : extract information from MCR about Synsets and Glosses and some useful stats.

 Download
 -------